dataGriff/XMLSQL/ReadMe.md

 multiple environments.
 It is hierarchical in nature with nodes represented as attributes or elements nested within one another.

-Below you can see some self describing XML.
+Below you can see some self describing XML which you can execute against your demo database.

 ```sql
 USE XMLDemo;